missoso/sonic-srv6-uSID-clab/README.md

 **Step 3.3 - Terminate SRv6 domain at r3 and not at r4**

-Although the ping is sourced from r1 towards r4, the SRv6 forwarding must end at r3 and then the packet is forwarded as normal IPv6 towards r4.
+Although the ping is sourced from r1 towards r4, the SRv6 forwarding ends at r3 and then the packet is forwarded as normal IPv6 towards r4.

 This is due to the fact this is a virtual SONiC device.
 A simplified explanation of why: The forwarding plane is a Linux kernel which runs a software bridge that processes packets at L2 before they reach the kernel's IPv6 routing stack.
 When an SRv6 encapsulated packet arrives at r4, the SONiC software bridge intercepts it first.
 By the time the packet would reach the kernel's seg6local processing (where End.DT6 would decapsulate it and do a routing table lookup), the bridge has already made a forwarding decision, and the packet never reaches that code path.

 ```
 # r3:
 sudo ip -6 route replace fc00:0:3::/48 encap seg6local action End.DT6 table main dev Ethernet0
 ```

-On physical SONiC hardware this limitation does not exist — the ASIC  handles SRv6 termination before any software bridge is involved, so End.DT6 on R4 would work correctly.
+On physical SONiC hardware this limitation doesn’t exist — the ASIC handles SRv6 termination before any software bridge is involved, so End.DT6 on R4 would work correctly.

 **Step 3.4 - Configure endpoint**